dockur/umbrel/readme.md

 ```

 > [!IMPORTANT]
-> In order for this container to work correctly it's required that the binded `/data` folder is also called `/data` on your host.
+> In order for this container to work correctly, it's required that the binded `/data` folder is also called `/data` on your host.
 >
 > So do NOT modify the line `/data:/data`, you cannot use a custom location unfortunately.